NathanDWalsh/els/README.md

 Containers can be

-* **homogeneous:** all member frames have the same structure, so they may share the same target frame.
+* **homogeneous:** all member frames have the same structure, so they may share the same target frame. (only supported as a source)
 * **heterogeneous:** all member frames have different structure, so they should have different target frames.
 * **frameless:** no member frames

 ```mermaid